xin-huang/dadi-cli/docs/userguide/lowpass.md

 # dadi.LowPass Integration

-dadi-cli can utilize the [LowPass module of dadi](https://dadi.readthedocs.io/en/latest/user-guide/low-pass/).
+dadi-cli can utilize the [Low-Pass module of dadi](https://dadi.readthedocs.io/en/latest/user-guide/low-pass/).
 This enables the ability to correct models based on the coverage each sample has.

 ## GenerateFs Input

-Before you use LowPass you'll want to make sure your VCF has the allele depth (AD) entry.
+Before you use Low-Pass you'll want to make sure your VCF has the allele depth (AD) entry.
 <pre>
 FORMAT
 GT:<b>AD</b>:DP:GQ:PL
 </pre>
-The information from the AD entry is used for generating a Demographic model.
+The information from the AD entry is used when generating a demographic model.
 Users can save the information in a pickled dictionary when running `GenerateFs` with the `--calc-coverage`:
 <pre><code>
 dadi-cli GenerateFs --vcf examples/data/mus.syn.subset.vcf.gz --pop-info examples/data/mouse.popfile.txt --pop-ids Mmd_IRA Mmd_FRA --projections 4 8 --polarized --output examples/results/lowpass/mus.syn.fs <b>--calc-coverage</b>
 dadi-cli GenerateFs --vcf examples/data/mus.nonsyn.subset.vcf.gz --pop-info examples/data/mouse.popfile.txt --pop-ids Mmd_IRA Mmd_FRA --projections 4 8 --polarized --output examples/results/lowpass/mus.nonsyn.fs <b>--calc-coverage</b>
 </pre></code>
 In addition to the `mus.syn.fs` and `mus.nonsyn.fs` SFS files, `mus.syn.fs.coverage.pickle` and `mus.nonsyn.fs.coverage.pickle` are generated.
-These files will be used for `InferDM` and `InferDFE` to preform the LowPass model correction.
+These files will be used for `InferDM` and `InferDFE` to preform the Low-Pass model correction.

-## InferDM with LowPass
+## InferDM with Low-Pass

-LowPass will correct the demographic and DFE models based on the coverage of samples, to use it users will need to use the `--coverage-model` flag, which `--coverage-model` takes the `.coverage.pickle` file and total number of haplotypes in the data for each population.
+Low-Pass will correct the demographic and DFE models based on the coverage of samples, to use it users will need to use the `--coverage-model` flag, which takes the `.coverage.pickle` file and total number of haplotypes in the data for each population.
 There were 10 Mmd_IRA samples and 16 Mmd_FRA samples being requested from the `--pop-info` file from `GenerateFs`.
+So, to add the correction to the demographic mode, users would include `--coverage-model examples/results/lowpass/mus.syn.fs.coverage.pickle 10 16` in their `InferDM` command.
 <pre><code>
-dadi-cli InferDM --fs examples/results/lowpass/mus.syn.fs --model split_mig --p0 4.5 0.8 0.8 0.36 0.01 --lbounds 1e-5 1e-5 1e-5 1e-5 1e-5 --ubounds 10 10 1 10 1 --output-prefix examples/results/lowpass/mus.split_mig.lowpass --optimizations 20 --check-convergence 5 --grids 50 60 70 <b>--coverage-model examples/results/lowpass/mus.syn.fs.coverage.pickle 10 16<b>
+dadi-cli InferDM --fs examples/results/lowpass/mus.syn.fs --model split_mig --p0 4.5 0.8 0.8 0.36 0.01 --lbounds 1e-5 1e-5 1e-5 1e-5 1e-5 --ubounds 10 10 1 10 1 --output-prefix examples/results/lowpass/mus.split_mig.lowpass --optimizations 20 --check-convergence 5 --grids 50 60 70 <b>--coverage-model examples/results/lowpass/mus.syn.fs.coverage.pickle 10 16</b>
 </pre></code>

-There are no extra parameters for the LowPass model correction, so results can look similar to non-LowPass corrected results.
+There are no extra parameters for the Low-Pass model correction, so results can look similar to non-Low-Pass corrected results.

-## InferDFE with LowPass
+## InferDFE with Low-Pass

 InferDFE is largely the same as InferDM.
 When users run `GenerateCache`, user's will want to use the number of haplotypes in the data for `--sample-sizes` instead of the sample sizes in the SFS file.
 Given that there were 10 Mmd_IRA samples and 16 Mmd_FRA haplotypes users would use `--sample-sizes 10 16` instead of `--sample-sizes 4 8`:
 <pre><code>